 - Become familiar with the legal rights of students to have access to LGBTQ books.
 Consult this article from Lambda Legal for an excellent overview.

-- Include LGBTQ brochures and similar publications for display or in your library holdings to provide low-cost up-do-date information that students can easily and rapidly read.
+- Include low cost or free LGBTQ materials in your library holdings (as well as display areas), such as brochures and similar publications, to provide affordable up-do-date information that students can easily and rapidly read.

 - Set up regular displays of LGBTQ books/resources in your library, and where possible, include books with LGBTQ characters/themes in other displays.
 Some students might hesitate to approach an open LGBTQ display, so also include a quiet display, where you set up the books in a visible place without explicitly indicating they cover LGBTQ topics.

-- Display Safe Space stickers and posters throughout the library, like the Safe School Set from GLSEN, to signal to LGBTQ students that your library is an inclusive and accepting place.
+- Display and signal safety, by hanging Safe Space stickers and posters throughout the library, like the Safe School Set from GLSEN, so that LGBTQ students can easily— and privately—understand that your library is an inclusive and accepting place.

-- Ensure that counselors, teachers, and the school nurse have access to your LGBTQ books/resources or copies of their own in their offices for distribution to students.
+- Ensure staff access to LGBTQ books/resources, so that counselors, teachers, and the school nurse are familiar with your holdings or posses their own copies in their offices for distribution to students.

 - Apply for a grant from the Pride Foundation to procure more LGBTQ books and resources for your school or to fund a long-term library project that will enhance the lives of LGBTQ students.